isomerpages/seab-corp/pages/Updates for Private Candidates.md

 for both the GCE-Level examinations and admission tests i.e. Admission Exercise for International Students (AEIS) and School Placement Exercise for Returning Singaporeans-Secondary (SPERS-Sec), in the same examination year.
-While most subjects in the national examinations do not have a pre-requisite criteria, there are certain subjects with their specific eligibility criteria.
+<br>While most subjects in the national examinations do not have a pre-requisite
+criteria, there are certain subjects with their specific eligibility criteria.
 &nbsp;Please refer to the Registration Information e-booklet when it is available by late March 2025. &nbsp;</p>